[ planning index ] [ home ]

 Vegetation Fires

 Vegetation fires occurring within the prime watershed area of the State of California are the jurisdictional responsibility of CalFire, while the District maintains jurisdiction due to the threat to structures and civilian life.
-Due to the increase of residential construction in the foothill rural environment, structures are frequently threatened by and/or lost to vegetation fires.
-The potential for major fire losses, like those seen in Malibu and Oakland, are very real.
-To a lesser extent, the citizens of this District have experienced this type of loss.
+Due to the increase of residential construction in the rural, foothill environment, structures are frequently threatened by and/or lost to vegetation fires.
+The potential for major fire losses, like those seen in Malibu and Oakland, is very real.
+To a similar extent, this County has recently suffered these losses.
+To a lesser extent, the citizens of this District have experienced this type of loss, also.
 As a result, vegetation fires and residential structure fires require large-scale dispatches of firefighting resources and participation in an aggressive automatic aid program.
-Vegetation fires are a major threat to the property and safety of our community and take a toll on the human and equipment resources of the fire District.
+Vegetation fires are a major threat to the property and safety of our community and take a toll on the human and equipment resources of the Fire District.

 Rescue Services

-The fire District has long been a primary provider of rescue services and has utilized state of the art equipment and training to conduct all types of rescues.
+The Fire District has long been the primary provider of rescue services and has utilized state of the art equipment and training to conduct all types of rescues.
 The statute requirements for firefighter training in the rescue disciplines continually increases.
-As a result, the District is well on its way to training volunteer and career personnel in advanced rescue skills, e.g. confined space, high angle and heavy rescue.
-Over the last nine years, the District has reconfigured the existing rescue unit to accommodate the necessary equipment for this task.
+As a result, the District is well on its way to training volunteer and career personnel in advanced rescue skills, e.g. confined space, high and low angle rope and heavy rescue.
+The District deploys the Counties only medium duty rescue unit to accommodate the necessary equipment for this task.
 This unit is unique in its capabilities and has proven an asset to all of El Dorado County.
-As the population of the county increases, the potential of industrial rescues and mining accidents increase.
-Development of this unit is a proactive step toward protecting the community.
+As the population of the county increases, the potential for industrial rescues and mining accidents increases.
+Development of this unit is a proactive step toward protecting the entire community.

 Emergency Medical Services

-Approximately 70% of the District’s responses are related to emergency medical or non-emergent aid requests.
+Approximately 70% of the District’s responses are related to emergency medical and non-emergent aid requests.
 This percentage is slightly higher then the national average.
 This number may be partially attributed to the demographics of the community.
-The District is home to a significant population of retired and senior citizens residing in several senior or retirement communities and one large skilled nursing facility.
-These citizens are at risk for medical and injury-related problems.
-The District was involved with the inception of advanced life support in El Dorado County and has participated in the countywide ambulance service funded through El Dorado County Service Area 7 since 1974.
+The District is home to a significant population of retired and senior citizens residing in one of several, senior or retirement communities and one large skilled nursing facility.
+These citizens are at risk for medical and injury related problems.
+The District was involved with the inception of advanced life support in El Dorado County and has participated in the countywide ambulance service, funded through El Dorado County Service Area 7, since 1974.
 District personnel and resources have traditionally responded as first responders.
 The District added semi-automatic defibrillators to fire engines at each station.
-Additionally, Engine 49, located in Diamond Springs, was equipped with an advanced life support cache and functions as a part-time advanced life support engine.
-During the last plan cycle several defibrillators were add to the District’s fleet of vehicles.
-In March of 2007 Engine 46 became career staffed and is part-time advanced life support.
+Additionally, Engine 49, located in Diamond Springs, and Engine 46, located in El Dorado, is equipped with an advanced life support cache and function as part-time advanced life support engines.
+During the last plan cycle, several defibrillators were added to the District’s fleet of vehicles.

 [ return to top ] [ planning index ] [ home ]